Join the International Dark-Sky Association for seven days of celebration, learning, and action!

 Created in 2003 by high-school student Jennifer Barlow, International Dark Sky Week has grown to become a worldwide event and a key component of Global Astronomy Month.
 Each year it is held in April around Astronomy Day.
-This year celebrations begin Sunday, April 15, and run through Saturday, April 21 (click here for resources to use during the week).
+This year celebrations begin on Sunday, March 31, and run through Saturday, April 7 (click here for resources to use during the week).

 In explaining why she started the week, Barlow said, “I want people to be able to see the wonder of the night sky without the effects of light pollution.
 The universe is our view into our past and our vision into the future. … I want to help preserve its wonder.”

 International Dark Sky Week draws attention to the problems associated with light pollution and promotes simple solutions available to mitigate it.

 Also read “5 Ways to Celebrate Dark Sky Week“!

 Light Pollution Matters

 The nighttime environment is a crucial natural resource for all life on Earth, but the glow of uncontrolled outdoor lighting has hidden the stars, radically changing the nighttime environment.

 Before the advent of electric light in the 20th century, our ancestors experienced a night sky brimming with stars that inspired science, religion, philosophy, art and literature including some of Shakespeare’s most famous sonnets.

 The common heritage of a natural night sky is rapidly becoming unknown to the newest generations.
 In fact, millions of children across the globe will never see the Milky Way from their own homes.